 Example:

-- binding: id - binding: document.project # Accesses 'project' property of 'document' - binding: riskControls.riskControl.title # Nested navigation
+id: document.project: # Accesses 'project' property of 'document' riskControls.riskControl.title: # Nested navigation

 title (string, optional)